 It's hard not to have compassion for people who experience Gender Dysphoria.
 I firmly believe that almost all female people experience it to some degree.
 See, I'm not convinced that Gender Dysphoria and Body Dysmorphia are all that different, not just in terms of how they are experienced but in their very origins.
 I know that my own experiences of Body Dysmorphia are tangled up with the feelings I had as a girl about being female.
 I remember vividly looking down at my once lovely simple flat chest and seeing two obscene lumps, maimed with purplish scarring, and being disturbed and appalled and frightened.
 The loathing I learned to have for my body was inextricably linked to my being female.

 The reason anorexia presents so often in adolescent girls is not a coincidence.
 It is an attempt, very often, to keep the body childlike, to stave-off incipient womanhood.
 If you ask me that is Gender Dysphoria of a kind.
-So while I don't think men with Gender Dysphoria are any more deserving of my sympathy than women and girls, they still have it, particularly if it is sufficiently severe that the sufferer feels the need to have endless surgeries and hormones and potentially becoming a life long patient.
+So while I don't think men with Gender Dysphoria are any more deserving of my sympathy than women and girls, they still have it, particularly if it is sufficiently severe that the sufferer feels the need to have endless surgeries and hormones and potentially becoming a life long patient in order to endure it.
 And those men who recognise that their dysphoria is not an excuse to manipulate everyone around them, or blame women for the fact of their not being one, or a bludgeon with which to beat women into submission, have not only my sympathy but my respect.

 The subject of this essay is no such man.
 He is by no means unique (although he does his utmost to have us think otherwise), he is ten-a-penny, but he is illustrative.
 I have tried, I really have, to dredge up some pity for him.
 But I can't: there is no room for my pity, there is no room for anything real.